DeltaZulu-OU/DeltaZulu.LogCluster/docs/CLI.md

 | `ruleWarnings` | Reasons a rule is a sketch or needs review. |
 | `gaps` | Gap observations, samples, suggested parser, and parser confidence. |
 | `score` | Total score and weighted component scores. |

+## Output content

+Text and JSON modes both preserve the context needed for review: support counts show how common a candidate is, gap bounds show how much text varied between anchors, samples show representative field values, parser confidence explains liblognorm suggestions, and warnings identify candidates that should remain sketches.
+This content is designed to be copied into parser development notes or consumed by DeltaZulu.Platform tooling.

 ## Examples